trizen/raku-rosettacode/programming_tasks/C/Convert_decimal_number_to_rational.md

 # [Convert decimal number to rational][1]

-Decimals are natively represented as rationals in Perl 6, so if the task does not need to handle repeating decimals, it is trivially handled by the <tt>.nude</tt> method, which returns the numerator and denominator:
+Decimals are natively represented as rationals in Perl 6, so if the task does not need to handle repeating decimals, it is trivially handled by the `.nude` method, which returns the numerator and denominator:

 ```perl
 say .nude.join('/') for 0.9054054, 0.518518, 0.75;